crmathieu/planet/README.md

 ### DELETE
 _DELETE_ is used to remove a user or a group

 An endpoint is characterized by its name and the http verb required for the call.

-There are 2 classes of endpoints: The **users** class, and the **groups** class.
+Endpoints can be categorized in 2 classes: The **users** and **groups** classes.

+Endpoints of a given class use the same endpoint name, but require different http method so that they can be differentiated.

 ## API
 The service should provide the following endpoints and semantics:

 ### users class
+These endpoints use **/users** as a name

 **GET /users/{userid}**
 Returns the matching user record or 404 if none exist.